annasen/singlecell_PASseq/README.md

 The fastq data were mapped by kallistobus (see _mapping-data-kallistobus.sh_, plate barcodes can be found in _barcodes384.txt_ file).
 The kallistobus output, cell_x_genes.mtx matrix, was used for further analysis in R (see _scPASseq.Rmd_).
 Two Rebecca's scripts for ERCC and UMI layout in plate were used in the R code (_qc_ercc_384plot.R_ and _qc_umis_384plot.R_).

-In our set-up, the barcodes are stored in R2: 8 nt UMI, 8 nt cell barcode, poly-T, and only few nt.
+In our set-up, the barcodes are stored in R2: 8 nt UMI, 8 nt* cell barcode, poly-T, and only few nt.
 Therefore, we use only R1 for the genomic sequence, and R2 barcodes for cell assignment.

 ![R2_like-CELseq2](https://github.com/user-attachments/assets/88cab12e-4d1a-4405-876f-6a085b09eef2)

 Further explanation on kallistobus package and settings can be found in Rebecca's paper
 >  https://www.biorxiv.org/content/10.1101/2024.04.09.588683v2 in section COMPUTATIONAL METHODS, Processing and integration of CEL-Seq2 scRNA-sequencing data

+* The picture shows only 6 nt barcodes, because it comes from a PAS-seq tube-based experiment.
+There we use 48 different CEL-Seq2 RT primes.
+However, for plate-based experiments (as is this one), we have a set of 384 CEL-Seq2 RT primers.